opnsense/docs/source/development/components/acl.rst

 Usage in Volt templates
 -----------------------

-The acl scheme is bound to the default UI controller, and can be used by using the acl keyword:
+The ACL scheme is bound to the default UI controller, and can be used by using the acl keyword:

 .. code-block:: jinja